-The name comes from two brothers, Sayu and Seyu, who sought refuge in this cave during Ottoman occupation.
-Evidence, however, suggests that people have lived here, or at least used it, since Roman times.
+The name comes from two brothers, Sayu and Seyu, who sought refuge in this cave during the Ottoman occupation.
+However, evidence suggests that people have lived here, or at least used it, since Roman times.
 The main claim to fame of Saeva Dupka Cave is its superb acoustic features.
 Concerts regularly take place in the Harmana Hall.

 As far as stunning caves in Bulgaria go, the Devetashka Cave is right at the top.
 It’s a sensational karst cave in north-central Bulgaria, a fun drive from popular destinations like Veliko Tarnovo.
 Also known as Oknata and Maarata, the cave is renowned for the seven holes in its ceiling.

 This allows sunlight to stream in, lighting up the interior.
-This combination of shelter and plenty of available light is why the Devetashka Cave has been continuously inhabited by humans throughout prehistory.
+This combination of shelter and plenty of available light is why humans have continuously inhabited the Devetashka Cave throughout prehistory.
 The oldest evidence of human presence dates as far back as 70,000 years ago.
-Now, it’s a refuge for 30,000 bats, about 30 other mammal species and over 80 species of birds.
+Now, it’s a refuge for 30,000 bats, about 30 other mammal species, and over 80 species of birds.

 Nowadays, visitors can explore about 3 kilometers of its halls, passageways, and tunnels.
 This accessible part is illuminated, allowing visitors to admire calcite crystals, stalactites, and sinter formations.

 You’ll find Orlova Chuka, named after the rock crown above the entrance, in the northeastern Bulgarian Danubian Plain.
-Archaeological studies have resulted in the discovery of cave bear bones, as well as traces of human use during the Paleolithic and Copper Age.
+Archaeological studies have resulted in the discovery of cave bear bones and traces of human use during the Paleolithic and Copper Age.